schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/device_profiles.md

 profile, the ESP reboots.
 You can see the current (Active) and the new (Selected) pin assignment in the table below the combobox.

 The JSON file can contain multiple profiles.
-Each profile requires a name and the respective parameters.
+Each profile requires a unique name and the respective parameters.
 If any parameter is not set, the default value `-1` ("not in use") will be effective.
+The default value may actually be something else if you compile the firmware yourself, in which case it is assumed that you know what you are doing.

 ## Structure of the JSON file